dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 > - [Part 3 - Migration Scenarios](#scenarios)
 > - [Part 4 - Backfilling Data](#backfilling-data)

-Not long ago, deploying and managing Elixir projects was not as straight-forward as we can enjoy today; some would say it was downright painful.
-Thankfully, since Elixir 1.9, Mix now ships with tools to help us developers assemble applications for deployment.
-How you get that binary to its destination it still entirely up to you, but now it's a simpler and common task!

-Before the wider adoption of pre-compiled releases (thanks to [Mix Release] and before Mix was [Distillery]), it was more common to install Elixir (and therefore mix), copy your code, and use `mix` to start your application _on the target servers_.
-Along with starting your application, another common operation is to create and migrate databases.
-Push your code, run `mix ecto.migrate && mix phx.server` and you're done!
-Just like you would in development and tests.

-However, now that it's more common to run compiled Mix releases, which implies that your application cannot rely on the `Mix` module being present and no longer need the `mix` binary on the target server, developers need another way to manage the application's database.

 This guide should help you:

 1. Understand an Ecto migration